pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

           const nodeSearch = "string of text"
               // must be a tag, id, or class
                 // that selects a unique html element containing textContent
-                   // that can be used to filter child elements of $nodePaginate
+                   // that can be used to filter child elements of html element selected in $nodePaginate

-          runSearchTool($nodePaginate);
+          runSearchTool($nodePaginate, nodeSearch);
-              // implements and add the content filtering and pagination to selected html node
+              // implements and add the pagination to selected html node
+                // implements the search content filtering using the element identified in nodeSearch

       STEP 2: add the css script src tags to the html page or template as follows